Setting Up Oculus Quest for Side-loading

 SideQuest is the application that lets you side-load apps and games to the Oculus Quest.
 It’s also basically an alternate store for VR games.

-Download and install the latest version of SideQuest from https://github.com/the-expanse/SideQuest/releases
+Download and install the latest version of SideQuest from sidequestvr.com or https://github.com/the-expanse/SideQuest/releases

-I’m on a Windows PC so I grabbed the file called SideQuest-Setup-0.8.3-x64-win.exe but Mac and Linux versions are also available, and there may be updated versions available by the time you read this.
+I’m on a Windows PC, but Mac and Linux versions are also available.
 Download the correct file for your operating system and run it.
+It will take you through the install process and launch SideQuest on your PC.

 Allow USB Debugging—Once connected you will need to allow debugging by approving a popup in the Oculus Quest Headset.
 Make sure to check the box to “Always allow from this computer.”